sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ![](2019-08-10-21-41-13.png)

 Kafka Streams tries to fill its in-memory buffers from the `poll()` data (without committing offsets of course, until processing).
 If a partition buffer is full (slow processing) or if some topics are consumed way faster than other, then Kafka Streams will `pause()` (KafkaConsumer API) some partitions, to keep everyone on the same page (same time).
 This is the only place where there is some backpressure.
-If some error occurs in the stream processing, because the data are backed by Kafka, Kafka Streams will simply resume to the latest committed offset of the source topics.
+If some error occurs in the stream processing, because the data are backed by Kafka, Kafka Streams will resume to the latest committed offset of the source topics.

 A Breadth-First approach will probably be worked on later in Kafka Streams, to allow for parallel processing.
 For instance, if doing IOs in a Streams, it's better to parallelize processing.
 It's naturally done at the partition level right now thanks to the Kafka partitionning model, but it could be finer.
 Check out [KAFKA-6034](https://issues.apache.org/jira/browse/KAFKA-6034).